suncoast-devs/handbook/lessons/full-stack-build-an-app-add-support-for-reviews/index.md

 }
 ```

-And in `NewRestaurant.tsx` we will need to update the default state:
+And in `NewRestaurant.tsx`, we will need to update the default state:

 ```typescript
 const [newRestaurant, setNewRestaurant] = useState<RestaurantType>({